 In Hopewell Valley, lessons about global responsibility are not merely academic.
 Where it can, the district is working to minimize its carbon footprint – in Earth-friendly design and construction of new buildings, in energy-efficient system retrofits of its historic schoolhouses, in its use of high-performing, green cleaning products and HEPA-rated vacuum cleaners and in paperless communications.

-Walking the Talk.
-Taken together, these steps, which helped earn Hopewell Valley a coveted Educator of the Year Award from the BPU’s Office on Clean Energy in 2008, are not merely saving energy and reducing costs.
+Taken together, these steps are not merely saving energy and reducing costs.
 They present on-site learning opportunities for students and demonstrate that sustainable practices do matter.
 Most important, they inspire.
 Eco-minded students organized and operate recycling programs at the middle and high schools, removing thousands of pounds of paper and glass from the waste stream every year.
-A composting program, initiated by students and piloted in 2008-09 at the high school, is in the process of being replicated at school cafeterias district-wide.
 Student recycling of consumer goods continues to be creative in the years since high school students started collecting unwanted cell phones and empty inkjet printer cartridges several years ago.
 In 2009, Timberlane students organized a used jeans drive for clients at a Trenton youth shelter, and youngsters at Stony Brook Elementary packed off more than 200 pairs of unwanted sneakers to Nike for recycling into artificial turf fields and surfacing for playgrounds, running tracks and tennis courts.
-Organic vegetable and herb gardens, in place at the elementary schools and in the design stages at the upper schools, serve as outdoor classrooms, giving students hands-on learning in good nutrition and environmentally sensitive land use while providing abundant and creative teaching opportunities in science, math and language arts.
-Students at Timberlane in 2009 campaigned against junk mail, persuading their families to cancel more than 1,600 unwanted catalogs.
-Math teachers helped the students calculate the effort’s environmental effect on conserved trees, water and power.
+Organic vegetable and herb gardens at district schools serve as outdoor classrooms, giving students hands-on learning in good nutrition and environmentally sensitive land use while providing abundant and creative teaching opportunities in science, math and language arts.